ShobhaChdhry/BI_AdventureWorks/README.md

 # Brief details of the report:

-Various visuals have been used which are mentioned below:
+Various visuals have been used which are:
-Donut chart,KPI,Guage,Slicer, Metrics, Card, Line and clustered column chart, Treemap, Map, Line chart and Stacked area chart.
+Donut chart, KPI, Guage, Slicer, Metrics, Card, Line and clustered column chart, Treemap, Map, Line chart and Stacked area chart.

 To navigate through the report I have used bookmarks, drill through filter and buttons.